 – Use of indirect and evasive communication to avoid conflict or confrontation

 – Believing displays of emotion are a sign of weakness

-If codependency remains unresolved, it can lead to more serious problems like drug addiction, eating disorders and alcoholism.
-Those struggling with codependency are more likely to attract further abuse from individuals who are aggressive, more likely to stay in stressful jobs or relationships and are less likely to seek medical attention when they need it.
+To conclude, if codependency remains unresolved, it can lead to more serious problems like drug addiction, eating disorders, and alcoholism.
+Those struggling with codependency are more likely to attract further abuse from individuals who are aggressive.
+Also, these individuals are more likely to stay in stressful jobs or relationships.
+And, are less likely to seek medical attention when they need it.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.